nestoregon/alphabot2pi_simulation/README.md

 ```

 ## Instructions
-Create a ball object inside Gazebo with a Hue value of 220 (dark blue).
-The find_ball_blue_node.py uses the HSV color system.
-However, Gazebo uses the RGB.
-A blue ball of 4cm in diameter has to be created in Gazebo in order to follow the ball.
-HSV, HEX and RGB colors:
+Create a blue ball of 4cm in diameter inside Gazebo.
+The find_ball_blue_node.py uses the HSV color system to locate the ball.
+However, Gazebo uses the RGB to create it.
+HSV, HEX and RGB values:

 ![#365FB3](https://placehold.it/15/365FB3/000000?text=+) `HSV: 220, 70%, 70%`, `HEX: 365FB3`, `RGB: 54, 95, 179`